Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 8: Advanced Reward Function Techniques.md

     return reward
 ```

+In this function, `task_difficulty` serves as a metric indicating the complexity of the current task.
+The `calculate_curriculum_factor` function computes a dynamic adjustment factor based on the task difficulty, which is then added to the base reward to encourage learning progression.

 ### Multi-Objective Optimization: Balancing Trade-Offs

 Multi-objective optimization tackles the challenge of optimizing reward functions with conflicting objectives, such as speed, safety, and energy efficiency.
 By seeking Pareto-optimal solutions that balance trade-offs between competing objectives, multi-objective optimization algorithms empower decision-makers to explore the complex landscape of decision-making with clarity and insight.
 Witness the elegance of multi-objective optimization at play: